Friends of Charlie's Place

 Here is a letter to the Commissioners template to use.
 Or, feel free to word your own email.
 Please keep the letters respectful and to the topic pertaining to helping Charlie's Place.

-Click here for a copy of the template with bullet points on why the current proposed solutions are unreasonable.
+Click here for a copy of the template with bullet points on why the current proposed solutions are unreasonable or copy the letter below.

 Also, please mention how you found your furever friend at Charlie's Place or how the Shelter has helped you and your family.